thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+06/20/21 Version 67 of the dataset.
+We have reached the 1.1 billion tweets milestone.
+Daily data has been added for 6/19, 6/18, and 6/17.

 06/17/21 Daily data (under the /dailies/ folder) has been added for 6/16 and 6/15, note that some tweets will bleed into the following day due to different timezones captured.

 06/15/21 Daily data (under the /dailies/ folder) has been added for 6/14 and 6/13, note that some tweets will bleed into the following day due to different timezones captured.